ComS 5 The

 Apply at least two of the theories of media effects found in Appendix II of Understanding Human

 Communication.
-For example, the concept of agenda
+For example, the concept of

-discuss McChesney's findings about media centralization and
+select to discuss McChesney's findings about media

 format.
 Your essay will be free of spelling and grammar